jonathansayer/list_of_english_numbers/README.md

 As a User
 I would like the numbers to be displayed in words,
-So that I can see how all the numbers a spelt.
+So that I can see how all to spell all numbers.

 As a User
 I want to be able to determine the number of words displayed per page.